More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 Dispute 2: What is the PMC's relationship to class rule?

-Macnair focuses on self-enrichment and the functioning of the bourgeois state.
-These are real issues, but they miss the more consequential problem.
+Macnair focuses on self-enrichment and the functioning of the bourgeois state, but misses the more consequential problem.

 To the extent "the PMC" shares a common orientation, it is toward facilitating class rule, not toward expropriating or neutralizing the propertied classes.
 Its members believe in the separation of powers, the sanctity of contracts, the value form, meritocratic selection.
 At their most radical, they want the state to fund uneconomic services and restrain corruption.
-They have neither the ability nor the aspiration to overthrow capitalist relations of production, and even if they achieved full political dominance, the societies they administered would remain capitalist.[36]
+Even if they achieved full political dominance, the societies they administered would remain capitalist.[38]

 The more important point concerns how this works inside organizations.
 As I argued in the previous section, the expansion of professional, managerial, and regulatory roles has given a large fraction of waged workers real power over other workers.
 This doesn't make them a separate "class" in any rigorous sense; most of them work for wages and have no control over the means of production.[39]
 But it does mean they have material interests in class rule that go beyond their wage: the ability to claim others' work, to control access to resources and services, to derive status from organizational position.
 The strength of these interests varies with institutional conditions — a department head who controls hiring has different stakes than a frontline supervisor with no discretionary power — but where such positions carry genuine authority over others' prospects, the interests are real.